intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 fields for each mapping.
 (Note that AnonHugePages only applies to traditional PMD-sized THP for historical reasons and should have been called AnonHugePmdMapped).

+The number of PMD-sized transparent huge pages currently used by filesystem data (page cache) is available by reading the FileHugePages field in ``/proc/meminfo``.

 The number of file transparent huge pages mapped to userspace is available by reading ShmemPmdMapped and ShmemHugePages fields in ``/proc/meminfo``.